stevenctl/blog/content/tech/buoyancy/index.md

 This works extremely well for how simple it is, but we can take it further.
 Waves usually move things, right?
 How can we capture the force created by a wave?
 The amplitude of the wave should affect the strength of the push we give.
-It sounds like we need to look at the slope... otherwise known as the gradient which we can find using the partial derivatives of the wave.
+It sounds like we need to look at the slope.
+This means we need the derivative of our wave's function.

 The current wave is defined by:

 {{<katex>}}$$w\left(x,y\right)=H\cdot e^{\sin\left(\sqrt{x^{2}+y^{2}}\right)+\sin\left(y\right)}$$